Articuno-I/dowbotjs/README.md

 Development
 -----------
-The Lord Monotyke is built from the [Pokemon-Showdown-Bot code by Quinella][2].
+DoWbot.js is the descendant of **The Lord Monotyke**, which was built from the [Pokemon-Showdown-Bot code by Quinella][2].

  [2]: https://github.com/Quinella/Pokemon-Showdown-Bot/

-This bot is maintained/developed by DoW and the Monotype room staff.
+This bot is maintained/developed by DoW.
+This github is only updated occasionally.
+For a more up-to-date copy of the code, ask DoW for a `.tar.7z`.